Polish–Swedish War (1617–1618): War

 In September 1618, a truce between the Commonwealth and Sweden was signed.
 The Polish–Lithuanian side demanded the return of Pärnu, but since the war between the Commonwealth and Muscovy continued, Sigismund argued successfully that the city would temporarily remain in Swedish hands.
 The truce was valid for two years, expiring in November 1620.
+The war ended in a Swedish victory.